 - §1.
-In lieu of a meal, employees shall receive \$9.50 through payroll as follows: - a.
+For 2019 only, in lieu of a meal, employees shall receive \$9.50 through payroll as follows: - a.
 Upon working the initial two hours of unscheduled overtime beyond their normal work period.
 For each five hours of additional such overtime worked, another \$9.50 shall be earned.
 If less than two hours are worked, no meal payment shall be earned.
 Such unscheduled overtime occurs when employees are notified of the overtime after reporting to work for their normal work period and not given at least a 30 minute break to obtain a meal. - b.
 Upon working every four hours of call-in overtime.
 If less than four hours are worked, no meal payment shall be earned.
-Call-In overtime is defined in Article 20. - §2.
-Meal payment shall not be provided for prearranged overtime.
+Call-In overtime is defined in Article 20.